-EL27568 is 100% owned by CKA Resources Pty Limited, purchased from Equator Resources Limited.
-It was purchased from Equator Resources in 2011 with transfer approved 31/10/2011.
+EL27526 is 100% owned by CKA Resources Pty Ltd. It was purchased from Equator Resources in 2011 with transfer approved 31/10/2011.

-The tenement was granted on 3/3/2010.
-At the end of year 2 a waiver from reduction was applied for and granted.
-During year 3 twenty four blocks were relinquished as part of a project wide reduction.
-This report details exploration undertaken on the relinquished ground for the duration that it was held.
+At the end of year 2 a waiver from reduction was applied for and granted, during year three 229 blocks were relinquished and 190 blocks were relinquished in year 5.
+At the end of year 6 a titak if xx blocks were relinquished.
+This report details exploration undertaken on the year 6 relinquished ground for the duration that it was held.